OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On Sensemaking.md

 - Open Knowledge Networks ([OKNs](https://bra.in/7qw9GD))
 - Dynamic Knowledge Repositories ([DKRs](https://bra.in/6jg32r))
 - [Knowledge Gardens](https://knowledgegardens.wordpress.com/)

+The advent of generative AI shatters some constraints that made realizing these visions hard to see before; now it's possible.

 You can browse all of these, in context, in my Brain [here](https://bra.in/2pxbo6).
 To suggest others, please [write me](mailto:sociate@gmail.com) or comment below this post.
 For a guided tour of these nodes in my Brain, go here.